 Implications for FFLs

-For any federal firearms licensee, the court rulings simplify daily operations.
-The burden of NFA paperwork for braced pistol sales has been lifted.
+For federal firearms licensees, the court rulings simplify daily operations.
+The compliance burden of NFA paperwork for braced pistol sales has been lifted.

 Changes for dealers include: